 Facilities & Services

 The student support services at the University of Greenwich are proactive, providing advice and assistance to students even before they join.
 Each campus has its own Student Centre serving as the first port of call for help and guidance for all its students.

 The university provides the following student support services:

 - Academic support

 - Accessibility (for physical and mental disabilities)

 - Counselling and wellbeing services

 - Careers Services

 The student life at Greenwich is based on the principle of community building.
-With a diverse portfolio of individuals from over 130 countries around the world, Greenwich celebrates friendship, inclusivity and harmony.
-This explains why over 96% of their current and former students recommend the University of Greenwich to others.
+With a diverse portfolio of individuals from over 130 countries around the world, Greenwich celebrates friendship, inclusivity, and harmony.

 The home campus of the University of Greenwich is renowned for both its architectural beauty and prime location.
 Located near the iconic bank of the River Thames and next to the Royal Park, the area is widely popular for welcoming millions of tourists every year.
 The campus has been featured in various movies including Skyfall and Pirates of the Caribbean, and TV series such as The Crown.